MEET THE COMPANY

 Born and raised in New Jersey, Debra trained at Princeton Dance and Theater Studio under ABT's Susan Jaffe and Dayton Ballet's Risa Gary Kaplowitz.
 She attended summer intensives including The Julliard School, American Ballet Theater and Kaatsbann.
 She continued her dance training and education at SUNY Purchase’s Conservatory of Dance, graduating magna cum laude with a BFA in Dance in 2012.
 While at Purchase, she performed works by prominent choreographers including George Balanchine, Stephen Petronio and Susan Jaffe.
-Debra has danced professionally with XAOC Contemporary Ballet, mishiDance, Mook Dance Company, and Exit 12 Dance Company.
-In 2016 she joined Ho-Shia Aaron Thao in the running of the youth ballet program that is currently the youth division of Hudson Ballet Theatre.
+Debra has danced professionally in New York City with XAOC Contemporary Ballet, mishiDance, Mook Dance Company, and Exit 12 Dance Company.
+In 2016 she joined Ho-Shia Aaron Thao in creating Hudson Ballet Theater and currently heads HBT’s youth division, Hudson Youth Ballet.
 Debra is also a dance educator and loves sharing her passion for dance with young dancers.
 She has taught at schools including New York Dance, Princeton Dance and Theater Studio, and City Center Dance.

 Sarah Antal grew up in Baltimore, MD where her passion for dancing began when she took her first ballet class at 2 years of age.
 She began her formal training at the Peabody Preparatory Dance Program, located in the Peabody Conservatory of Johns Hopkins University.
 She continued her pre-professional training at the Baltimore School for Arts and the University of North Carolina School of the Arts where she performed works by Alvin Ailey, Jerome Robbins, Twyla Tharp, Ethan Stiefel, and Mark Morris.
 Sarah graduated magna cum laude from Marymount Manhattan College with a BFA in Dance and a concentration in Ballet.
 Sarah and her husband, Ian, took over ownership of City Center Dance in White Plains, NY in 2018 and absolutely love sharing their passion for the arts with so many young students!